A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 the Spirit of God was hovering over the waters

 The Holy Spirit was present at creation to breathe life into all living things.
 What is life?
-When I looked at the Clematis that had been growing in our garden and found it had died, what was now different about it to when I had last seen it?
-All its roots were still there; all its cells were in place, why was it not still living?
+When I looked at the Pear tree that had been happily growing in our garden and found it had died, what was now different about it to when I had last seen it?
+It had baby pears growing, all its roots were still there; all its cells were in place, why was it not still living?
 What is life?

 24 How many are your works, O LORD!